Accenture unveils XR Event Planner for booking hotel events

 Developed by the Accenture Extended Reality (XR) practice, the XR Event Planner solution places event planners, buyers, and hotel sales staff side by side in a virtual reconstruction of an event space.

 I tried it out recently at CES 2020, the big tech trade show in Las Vegas.
 The app enabled me to see a hotel space at the InterContinental Los Angeles Downtown hotel.
-I saw a big ballroom with a garage door that opened so that attendees could see the pool area.
-I was able to play around with the number of guests expected and see what would change if that number went up or down.
+I saw a big ballroom with a garage door that opened so attendees could see the pool area.
+I was able to see what the room looked like with the door opened or closed and play around with the number of guests expected.

-“You could have the salesperson in Los Angeles [and] you could have the end client out in Singapore, and they can either all you know made changes at the same time or you could even have a salesperson make a change and see it in real time on the device,” Camera said.
+“You could have the salesperson in Los Angeles [and] you could have the end client out in Singapore, and they can either all know you made changes at the same time or you could even have a salesperson make a change and see it in real time on the device,” Camera said.
 “With corporate buyers and planners, it tested really well.”

 I navigated around the hotel space and was able to configure the number of tables, the lighting, and other features.
-The app lets event planners remotely view how they can alter the environment in real time to suit their own needs.
+The app lets event planners remotely view possible alterations to the environment in real time.
 They can change things like the types of tables, table settings, fabric patterns, and carpet.
-I was also able to see what the room looked like with the big garage door for the pool area open or closed.

 Users can add notes for colleagues or for the hotel set-up crew.
 Camera said the tool could boost event sales for hotels by 8%.

-Some of the work could be tough for hotels, like designing spaces in VR and AR that accurately reflect the real spaces, but Accenture is likely to help with that process, Camera said.
+Some of the initial work could be tough for hotels, like designing spaces in VR and AR that accurately reflect the real spaces, but Accenture is likely to help with that process, Camera said.

 Still, the solution represents an important step toward addressing challenges within the meetings and events industry, a $330 billion annual market in the U.S. alone, she said.